-The TOE shall meet the requirement "Audit storage (FAU_SAS.1)" as specified below (Common Criteria Part 2 extended).
+167 The TOE shall meet the requirement "Audit storage (FAU_SAS.1)" as specified below (Common Criteria Part 2 extended).

 FAU_SAS.1 Audit storage

+Hierarchical to: No other components.

-FAU_SAS.1.1 The TSF shall provide the test process.
+FAU_SAS.1.1 The TSF shall provide the test process before TOE Delivery with the capability to store the Initialisation Data and/or Prepersonalisation Data.

+Dependencies: No dependencies.

-Application Note: The integrity and uniqueness of the unique identification of the TOE must be supported.
+Application Note: The integrity and uniqueness of the unique identification of the TOE must be supported by the development, production and test environment.

-Physical Manipulation and Probing
+6.1.3 Physical Manipulation and Probing

-The TOE shall meet the requirement "Stored data confidentiality (FDP_SDC.1)" as specified below.
+168 The TOE shall meet the requirement "Stored data confidentiality (FDP_SDC.1)" as specified below.

 FDP_SDC.1 Stored data confidentiality

+Hierarchical to: No other components.

+Dependencies: No dependencies.

-FDP.SDC.1.1 The TSF shall ensure the confidentiality of the information of the user data while it is stored.
+FDP.SDC.1.1 The TSF shall ensure the confidentiality of the information of the user data while it is stored in the Memory

-The TOE shall meet the requirement "Stored data integrity monitoring and action (FDP_SDI.2)" as specified below.
+169 The TOE shall meet the requirement "Stored data integrity monitoring and action (FDP_SDI.2)" as specified below.

-FDP_SDI.2 Stored data integrity monitoring and action
+FDP_SDI.2 Stored data integrity monitoring and action Hierarchical to: No other components.
+Dependencies: No dependencies.
 FDP.SDI.2.1 The TSF shall monitor user data stored in containers controlled by the TSF.

-FDP.SDI.2.2 Upon detection of a data integrity error, the TSF shall enforce.

-Application Note: This requirement is achieved by security features.
+FDP.SDI.2.2 Upon detection of a data integrity error, the TSF shall enforce adevice RESET or an interrupt (FIQ).
+Application Note: This requirement is achieved by security features such as memory encryption, bus scrambling, security detectors and memory access control.

-The TOE shall meet the requirement "Resistance to physical attack (FPT_PHP.3)" as specified below.
+170 The TOE shall meet the requirement "Resistance to physical attack (FPT_PHP.3)" as specified below.

-FPT_PHP.3 Resistance to physical attack
+FPT_PHP.3 Resistance to physical attack Hierarchical to: No other components.
 FPT_PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSF by responding automatically such that the SFRs are always enforced.
+Dependencies: No dependencies.
 Refinement: The TSF will implement appropriate mechanisms to continuously counter physical manipulation and physical probing.
 Due to the nature of these attacks (especially manipulation) the TSF can by no means detect attacks on all of its elements.
 Therefore, permanent protection against these attacks is required ensuring that security functional requirements are enforced.
 Hence, "automatic response" means here (i) assuming that there might be an attack at any time and (ii) countermeasures are provided at any time.

-Application Note: This requirement is achieved by security feature.
+Application Note: This requirement is achieved by security feature as the shield must be removed and bypassed in order to perform physical intrusive attacks.
+The TOE makes a reset or FIQ occurs to stops operation if a physical manipulation or physical probing attack is detected.
+And also Static Address/Data scrambling for bus and memory & Synthesizable processor core make the reverse-engineering of the TOE layout unpractical.
+So these functionalities meet the security functional requirement of FPT_PHP.3: Resistance to physical attack.